Zilliqa/zilliqa-developer/devops/mainnet-monitoring-scripts.md

 ### While the script is running (lookup_autorecover.py)

-A report is sent to the Slack webhook in any of the following cases:
+A report is sent to the Slack `webhookalert` channel in any of the following cases:

 - One or more lookups were recovered
 - A non-numeric or unrecognized epoch number format was processed
 - An exception occurs during the process

+A report is sent to the Slack `webhookalive` channel in any of the following cases:

+- After initially launching the script
+- After every `liveness` number of runs

 ### Terminating the script (lookup_autorecover.py)